 Lyn Farmer is Engaging the Senses

 Lyn Farmer is a James Beard Award-winning wine and food writer, WSET wine educator, broadcaster and arts educator.
 He is the author of the Engaging the Senses blog on this site, as well as director of VeritageMiami, one of Florida’s most successful charity wine events.

-Lyn is also the arts ambassador of the Broward Center for the Performing Arts in Fort Lauderdale, developing signature experiences that combine visual and performing arts with food and wine.
+Lyn has also served as the arts ambassador of the Broward Center for the Performing Arts in Fort Lauderdale, developing signature experiences that combine visual and performing arts with food and wine.
 In addition to his behind the scenes work, Lyn leads pre-concert talks for the public before classical, jazz and Broadway programs.
 He also conducts a series of seminars on the hidden synergies of wine and the arts and how to engage all your senses to better experience art in every form, including daily life.
 Lyn is a popular public speaker on how to use an appreciation of wine, food and art to better understand and enjoy the endeavors and experiences of daily life.

 Lyn is a popular writer on food and wine, and is a regular contributor to the Miami Herald's Indulge Magazine as well as writing articles for national publications including Tasting Panel, Somm Journal and The Clever Root.

 Formerly director of entertainment at Regent Seven Seas Cruises, and wine and spirits ambassador for Silversea Cruises, Lyn has consulted for the hospitality industry, museums, and performing arts organizations.
 In the process, he has led dozens of tours to the world's major wine regions and given hundreds of presentations, not only on food and wine but also on the visual and performing arts, international communication and cultural exchange.